Charmed (2018 TV series): Original cast, crew and fan reactions

 In the series finale, the main characters end up in another dimension in front of Halliwell Manor, where the original series took place.
 Curtis Kheel, who was a writer on the original Charmed series, tweeted his version of what would have happened the following season: "As an original Charmed writer, I can tell [you] what happened next: Piper, Phoebe and Paige vanquished the [three] impostors right after they invaded Halliwell Manor.
 Then [Combs] blew up the portal to that other universe [and] quipped: 'We wish them well.'"
 In reference to this tweet, the writers from the 2018 series replied, "Unlike with the OG version of the franchise, we had a strict 'no assholes' hiring policy in the writers' room.
 We feel mostly sorry for these people, because unlike them we actually like each other and had the best time."
-However, Khleel responded to this with, "My problem with the Charmed reboot is that from Day One, it pretended like the original Charmed didn't exist, yet it borrowed a ton of ideas from it.
+However, Kheel responded to this with, "My problem with the Charmed reboot is that from Day One, it pretended like the original Charmed didn't exist, yet it borrowed a ton of ideas from it.
 We worked very hard on the OG series for many years [and] to disregard that is offensive and disrespectful to us and our fans."